JakeCyberLabs/Wazuh-SIEM-lab/README.md

    ![image](https://github.com/user-attachments/assets/e3fe2aea-02fe-40b3-aba4-83653661bc5e)

 - I am BLOCKED.
 I cannot even ping this machine for 180s.
 How cool is that!
 These active responses are so powerful.
 You can configure these responses based on a variety of rules.
 It is so custom.
-You could even do it based on a certain command that was ran or a certain log came about in the system.
+You could even do it based on a certain command that was ran or if a certain log came about in the system.